Planet Langhorne

 Me, patient clarification: "Well, like, those name tag / convention pass things you're wearing... what's that for?"

-Nerd, intentionally vague and aloof
+Nerd, intentionally vague and aloof: "Oh, it's Anthrocon."

 Me, unassuming, rational follow-up: "I'm not familiar - what's that?"